4.3. Visualization Views Overview

 General Context Menu Options

-There are four basic options that are available via the context menu in the Render Window and are independent of any geometries in the Render Window:
+The following options are available via the context menu in the Render Window and are independent of any geometries being displayed.

 • Link Cameras :

-This feature will take a screenshot of the contents of the current Render Window and save it to an image file.
-After you’ve selected the file path in which to save the screenshot, a dialog will pop up allowing you to choose a background for your image.
-You can check the checkbox to save the image with a transarent background or click the Background Color button to choose a custom background color.
-The selected color to be used with your screenshot will be shown in the preview circle on the right hand side of the button.
+Takes a screenshot of the current Render Window and saves it to an image file.
+After selecting the save path, a dialog lets you choose a background for the image.
+Check the checkbox to save with a transparent background, or click Background Color to choose a custom solid color.
+The selected color is previewed in the circle beside the button.
+Supported formats are PNG, JPEG, and BMP; only PNG is available when transparent background is selected.

 Screenshot Options